Oil-Air Lubrication Systems for Bearings: How They Work and When to Use Them

 -

-The Oil-Air Solution: Because the oil is transported as a continuous film along the tube wall and not atomized into a fog, the exhaust air is clean.
+The Oil-Air Solution: Because the oil is transported as a continuous film along the tube wall and not atomized into a fog, airborne mist can be reduced compared with oil-mist lubrication; exhaust air and drained oil still require suitable collection.

 -

-The Result: A safer, cleaner workspace compliant with environmental regulations, with no need for expensive mist extraction systems.
+The Result: A safer, cleaner workspace compliant with environmental regulations.

 Simplified Architecture and Maintenance